 To learn more read my Plant-Based Nutrition Primer

 The last thing the diet industry wants you to do is to be successful at dieting long term.

 Think about it.

-If dieting worked we would all be thin by now and the diet industry would be out of business.
+If dieting worked we would all be happy with our bodies and healthy by now and the diet industry would be out of business.